WojciechMatuszewski/programming-notes/aws-stuff.md

 * since the **user is interacting with parameters from CloudFormation**, you as an portfolio admin can **place constrains on those parameters**, like you can only deploy on t2.micro or t3.large or smth like that.

+- there are **multiple constrains available**:
+  - Launch
+  - Notification
+  - Template: limits the options of end users when they launch a product
+  - StackSet
+  - Tag Update

 ### Access Advisor

 - will tell you **what services have the user access to** and also **when he accessed them**.
 This is a tab within IAM users console